Broderdanill/ar-server-plugins/DefToTextPluign/README.md

 A BMC AR System (Helix Innovation Suite 25.1) Filter API Plugin that reads a `.def` file (attached as an `AttachmentValue`) and returns its content as a plain text string.
 Useful for workflows that need to inspect, parse, or log contents of AR Definition export files.

+!!!
+THIS VERSION ONLY WORKS ON SUBMIT ACTION !!!

 ---

 ## ✅ Features